-- 15,000 books with a strong biblical and Christian worldview; 3,400 magazine and journal issues - Printing and copying services for a fee - Quiet study or space for quiet group work - Laptops and headphones (several with headset microphones) for use in the library - Current Christian magazines and journals - 400 DVDs of Christian documentaries and movies - A family collection with resources for young adults and families, and Christian fiction for all ages.
+- 15,000 books with a strong biblical and Christian worldview; 3,400 magazine and journal issues - Black and white printing and copying for school purposes at no charge.
+Personal copying at a minimal fee - Quiet study or space for quiet group work - Laptops, headphones (several with headset microphones), calculators, personal fans, and mobile device chargers for use in the library - Current Christian magazines and journals - 400 DVDs of Christian documentaries and movies - A family collection with resources for young adults and families and Christian fiction for all ages.
 Children's books present biblical and Christian views as well as Micronesian storybooks for young readers

 Through students' Populi accounts, students have access to the library's online catalog to find books, DVDs, and magazines in the library.
 Students can access the library through Populi.
 The online database provides free access to more than 135,000 college-level electronic books and more than 20,000 journals found in 35 library databases.
 Guides and tutorials are provided to help students navigate these resources.

-Quality, reliable information is just a visit or click away.
+Quality, reliable information is just a visit or click away, or call us at 671-588-1821.